ericmedvet/slides/digital-system-architectures-memory-2122/01-intro.md

 ## Cache

-The memory hierarchy is a pattern, a scheme of solution for a common problem
+The memory hierarchy is a *pattern*, a scheme of solution for a common problem

+Other cases:
 - local copy of network data
 - storing of complex computation results
 - physical memory

 Common name for the closer memory: **cache**

----

-class: middle, center

-# Memory technology

-(very briefly)

----